 Law Firm Steps Down From Paul Marciano Investigation

 “It’s disappointing that such an iconic women’s brand @GUESS is still empowering Paul Marciano as their creative director,” she posted on her Twitter and Instagram accounts.
-She ended the post with the hash tag #MeToo, the movement demanding that powerful men in the media and politics answer sexual-harassment accusations.
+She ended the post with the hashtag #MeToo, the movement demanding that powerful men in the media and politics answer to sexual-harassment accusations.

 Since the allegations at the end of January, Guess has seen its stock price tumble nearly 20 percent to close at $14.92 a share on March 12.